 When upgrading to the next version of Windows, the system checks if there any update pending.
-If you are getting error 0xC1900107, it is caused due to previous installation attempt is still pending, and a system restart is required to continue the upgrade.
-Here is what you need to do to fix the issue on your Windows 10 computer.
+If you get error 0xC1900107, it is caused due to previous installation attempt is still pending, and a system restart is required to continue the upgrade.
+Here is what you need to do to fix the issue on your Windows 11/10 computer.

 This can be resolved in three ways.
 The first is to simply restart your PC and see if the previous update completes.
 Second, when the first doesn’t work, you need to clean up temporary files and the System files.
 Lastly, you can run the Windows Update Troubleshooter if nothing works.

 1] Complete Previous Pending Update